apehex/jekyll-theme-ethereal/README.md

 For those unfamiliar with how Jekyll works, check out [jekyllrb.com](https://jekyllrb.com/) for all the details, or read up on just the basics of [front matter](https://jekyllrb.com/docs/frontmatter/), [writing posts](https://jekyllrb.com/docs/posts/), and [creating pages](https://jekyllrb.com/docs/pages/).

+## Initialization

+Copy the file `_config.yml` from the theme repository to the root of your website folder tree.
+The following section explains what the settings impact and how to configure `_config.yml` properly.

 ## Configuration